Torrey Pines State Beach

-Torrey Pines State Beach is a public beach located in the San Diego, California community of Torrey Pines, south of Del Mar and north of La Jolla.
-Coastal erosion from the adjacent Torrey Pines State Reserve makes for a picturesque landscape.
-It is a local favorite among surfers and remains a quintessential Southern California beach.
-Occurrences of bioluminescence in the waters near the beach have been noted.
+Torrey Pines State Beach is a public beach in San Diego, California, located in a community of Torrey Pines, south of Del Mar and north of La Jolla.
+Coastal erosion from the adjacent Torrey Pines State Natural Reserve makes for a picturesque landscape.

 The beach is at the base of a series of 300-foot sandstone cliffs of white and golden stone, with a greenish layer sometimes visible at the very bottom.
 At the north end of the beach the cliffs end and Los Peñasquitos Lagoon, a salt marsh estuary, empties into the ocean.
-A county highway crosses the entrance, with limited free parking along the beach.
+County Route S21 crosses the entrance, with limited free parking along the beach.

 Ecology

 The beach area supports a number of avifaunal (bird) species in addition to the marine biota.
 Soledad Valley, which includes the notable coastal marsh, Los Peñasquitos Lagoon, is cut by a coastal stream which discharges into the Pacific Ocean at Torrey Pines State Beach.
-The endangered nominal subspecies of Torrey Pine, Pinus torreyana torreyana, is found only on the small coastal strips north and south of Torrey Pines State Beach.
+The endangered nominal subspecies of Torrey pine, Pinus torreyana torreyana, is found only on the small coastal strips north and south of Torrey Pines State Beach.